Personal protective equipment (PPE) supplies

 - Source a provider from the PPE suppliers list.
 You can find details of how to access this below.

-If you have been unable to access PPE through any of the above channels and you need an emergency supply of equipment, you can send a PPE referral to the Local Resilience Forum (LRF) who will seek to supply you with equipment.
+If you have been unable to access PPE through any of the above channels and you need an emergency supply of equipment, please follow one of the below options:

 Accessing the PPE suppliers list

 Various PPE suppliers have been in contact with us (the council) stating they are able to supply PPE.
 However, we have not undertaken any due diligence checks on these suppliers and have not verified whether the PPE equipment being offered meets quality standard, accreditation requirements, prices being offered, lead in times and their stock levels.
 Therefore, it is your organisation’s responsibility to ensure that items are suitable; of a standard and specification that your organisation requires; and to decide whether to use these suppliers as an alternative, in case your regular suppliers are unable to currently provide your PPE equipment.

 We give no warranty as to the fitness for the purpose of the PPE; your organisation is entirely responsible for complying with its legal obligations as employer and otherwise in relation to the use of PPE; we accept no liability in relation to the use of any of these companies for the provision of PPE or disposal of the PPE; and by receiving any PPE from these suppliers, your organisation indemnifies us (council) against any costs, claims or any other liabilities arising from the use of these companies for the provision or disposal of PPE.